 Yes!
 Since their original intent was to be used in farmland, they are non-toxic and biodegradable.
 They are safe to use, touch and play with.

-They are not edible!
+SAFETY NOTE: They are not edible!

 I actually highly recommend using water beads with older kids as a sensory science project.
 Even tweens and teens will love exploring hands on science with these satisfyingly squishy, bouncy orbs.
 There is nothing more fun than playing with polymers and learning about the science behind polymers at the same time.
 However, I would not use them around young children.

 Water beads (ocean colours mix)